Krasi5/Milestone2/README.md

 1. [Bootstrap 4.1.3:](https://getbootstrap.com/docs/4.1/getting-started/introduction/)
  - Bootstrap was used to assist with the styling and responsiviness of the website.
  2. [Google Fonts](https://fonts.google.com/)
- - Google fonts were used to import the 'Noto Serif' font into the GYmPlus.html file which was used on all pages throught the project.
+ - Google fonts were used to import the 'Noto Serif' font into the index.html file which was used in the project.
  3. [Font Awesome](https://fontawesome.com/)
  - Font Awesome was used to add icons of social media for aesthetic and UX purposes.
  4. [Gitpod](https://gitpod.io/)